Prabhu Communities: Kanchole Prabhus

 The Drauv (or Dhurus) are also known as Kanchole Prabhus.
 It is said that they were part of the Pathare Prabhu community but were excommunicated for disobeying caste rules.
 The Kacholes made several attempts and appeals to the Pathare Prabhu caste to accept them back.
 The first was made in 1836, the second and third in 1881.
 In November 1881, 38 gentlemen from the Pathare Prabhu community confirmed the Kanchole's "purity of blood", similar religious beliefs, similar gotras and characteristics and professions, similarity in writings, status etc. Despite these proofs they were not readmitted due to rigid 19th century rules regarding caste pollution.

-Communities claiming Prabhu status

-The Somavanshi Kshatriya Pathare (SKP) - also known as "Panchkalshi"claim that they were once part of the Pathare Prabhu however the Pathare Prabhus dismiss this claim and do not accept them as equals or even though the Panchkalshis do claim descent from the Suryavanshi and Chandravanshi Pathare Prabhu ancestral chieftains.